danielmarschall/swissbit_secure_sd_api/README.md

 If you need this API commercially, please search legal advice if this API may be used
 (It's okay for me, but I am not sure about Swissbit).
+I am not responsible for any legal issues or consequences that may arise from the use of this information.